• Skip to main content

 June, 2024

-Dr. David Sedlak is featured in “Untapped Potential: Ensuring a Safe Water Supply,” part of the Chemistry Shorts™ series by the Dreyfus Foundation.
+Prof. David Sedlak is featured in “Untapped Potential: Ensuring a Safe Water Supply,” part of the Chemistry Shorts™ series by the Dreyfus Foundation.
 The film highlights chemistry-inspired innovations in water supply, re-use, and purification.
 Watch the film to see how our research addresses critical water challenges.

 Book Review: Water for All: Global Solutions for a Changing Climate